lisadt/ESProjects/readme.md

 - Parameter tuning on the model

 ## **Applications Folder** ##
-Data sourve for the Movie Rating :  https://ai.stanford.edu/~amaas/data/sentiment/.
+Data source for the Movie Rating :  https://ai.stanford.edu/~amaas/data/sentiment/.